Animal Treatment FAQ

 Our compost bedded pack allows for our herd to socialize to their fullest extent, while at the same time providing a warm, soft surface where they are comfortable, whether standing or resting.
 We facilitate herd socialization because we understand that it is central to their nature and is a big stress reducer.
 It is a fascinating sight to see the Girls interacting with one another; to see the boss cows, the mothers with their daughters, and even see cliques form!
 We want our herd to socialize not only for our benefit, but because it makes them happier, healthier, and even increases their life expectancy!

-What is the average life expectancy of your dairy cows?
+What is the average life expectancy of your dairy cows and goats?

 For us it’s much more about enjoying a longer, calmer partnership with the animal and with Nature.
 It just feels right to work in harmony with something rather than forcing it.
 We know from experience that Mother Nature cannot be bent to our will, and to try is certain defeat.
 We can learn so much working with Her as a partner to achieve something great – which is much more fun, and the achievements seem to last so much longer.

-Although thankfully rare nowadays, if we lose a cow unexpectedly, we always do a necropsy just to find out what exactly happened, as well as making sure a disease or other risk isn’t about to pose a threat to the herd.
+Although thankfully rare nowadays, if we lose a cow or a goat unexpectedly, we always do a necropsy just to find out what exactly happened, as well as making sure a disease or other risk isn’t about to pose a threat to their respective herd.
 We almost always learn important information from the necropsy, about what we could change to prevent this from happening again.
 We are always asking the question - what can we do better.
 We want to know, and keep making incremental changes.